The Helix Piercing: Everything You Need To Know

 Cartilage shields are larger pieces of jewelry that tend to be the focus of your ear jewelry.
 These stunning pieces dangle from the side of the ear, shielding a large portion of your cartilage.

-Why Shouldn’t I Get a Helix Piercing?
+Why Shouldn’t I Get A Helix Piercing?

 We’ve talked in length about cartilage bumps and potential scarring when it comes to the helix piercing.
 Keloids are one of the bumps to be aware of.
 Keloid scars can form anywhere that tissue has been damaged, but they tend to show up more often with cartilage damage.
 They are largely a genetic issue, and unfortunately, if you develop a keloid, it will have to be surgically removed, and chances are that you will always have a scar.
 If you are genetically predisposed toward keloids, then the helix piercing is not for you.
 Be sure to consult a doctor before you receive any piercing; it’s possible that you might develop keloids no matter where you want to get pierced.